 We support animal production practices that reduce, and, where possible, eliminate the need for antibiotic therapies in food animals by adoption of best practices and /or new practices.
 Treating sick and injured animals and controlling an identified disease outbreak under veterinary supervision is important and are the only reasons for use of medically important antibiotics.
 We continue to work with our suppliers so that antibiotics are used judiciously, and their effectiveness maintained.

-To improve the welfare of chickens in our egg supply and meet consumer desire to know more about the origins of their food, across both brands, we are committed to a U.S. egg supply (both shell and liquid) that is derived 100% from hens housed in a cage-free environment by 2025.
+To improve the welfare of chickens in our egg supply and meet consumer desire to know more about the origins of their food, across both brands, we are committed to a U.S. egg supply that is derived 100% from hens housed in a cage-free environment by the end of 2025.
 As of August 2020, 5.2% of our total egg volume is cage-free.

 Moving forward, as a way to provide our stakeholders and suppliers with some direction on how Dine Brands plans to meet its commitment to reach 100% cage-free U.S. egg supply by the end of 2025, as of December 2020, we are currently aiming to have at least 17% of our U.S. egg supply chain be cage-free by the start of 2022, 22% by the start of 2024, 31% by the start of 2025, and 100% by the end of 2025.